aindilis/flp/README.md

     -   Tracking visits
     -   Following through on instructions
     -   For when a physician is unavailable
-        -   First Aid Course Of Action system
+        -   First aid course of action system
-        -   Symptom and Condition tracker
+        -   Symptom and condition tracker

 4. Medications